 Offering free shipping can drive business by increasing sales through a growing customer base.

-It may seem contradictory to a business owner, but offering a service like free shipping can actually increase sales and profitability and contribute to a larger customer base.
+It may seem contradictory to a business owner, but offering a service like free shipping can actually increase sales, profitability, and your customer base.

 This service is not just for the holidays and busy shopping seasons, either.
-In statistics released by freeshipping.org, a hub for consumers seeking discounts on merchandise and shipping from over 4,000 online retailers, the numbers speak for themselves:
+In statistics released by BigCommerce, the numbers speak for themselves: